 Just a quick heads up – some of the links I share on this site are affiliate links.
 That means if you click on one and make a purchase, I may earn a small commission at no extra cost to you.
 Your support through these links helps me create valuable content.

-Three Cities in Malta are some of the island’s historic towns, situated right across from Valletta.
+The Three Cities in Malta are historic fortified towns, situated right across from Valletta.
 The three cities are Vittoriosa, Senglea, and Cospicua.
 Surrounded by fortress walls, they’re full of culture, history, and architecture.

 The Three Cities of Malta have something for everyone.
 You can explore museums and galleries, take a leisurely walk, or relax.
 There are also many restaurants where you can enjoy a nice lunch or dinner.